An interactive community of Scottish cultural organisations

 - enhancing the sustainability competencies of arts organisations across the country

-Members are encouraged to use the Green Arts Initiative branding on their publicity, online, and in their building, to demonstrate their commitment to developing a greener arts sector throughout Scotland.
+Members are encouraged to use the Green Arts Initiative branding on their publicity online to demonstrate their commitment to developing a greener arts sector throughout Scotland.

 Visit the members’ area